 Getting a Test is as Easy as 1-2-3

-Getting tested regularly for sexually transmitted infections (STIs) and HIV is important for sexually active people and their partners.
+Getting tested regularly for sexually transmitted infections (STIs), HIV, and Hepatitis C is important for sexually active people and their partners.
 TESTING 1-2-3 puts you in control of your health.

 Complete online forms

 Go to the lab of your choice